-The cooperation framework of RBINS in RDC is based amongst others on a MoU, signed with ERAIFT, WWF, MRAC, Meise and RBINS.
+The cooperation framework of RBINS in RDC is based amongst others on a MoU, signed with ERAIFT, WWF, MRAC, Meise and RBINS in 2010.
+An attempt has been undertaken by CEBioS in 2016 to update this agreement, since the geographical coverage and the thematic are not actual anymore, but it proved too difficult to bring all partners around one new concept.
+More negotiations will be undertaken by WWF Belgium.

-The cooperation with ICCN is based on a MoU signed in 2008 for the period 2008-2012 and is automatically prolonged under silence procedure.
+The cooperation with ICCN is based on a MoU signed in 2008 for the period 2008-2012 and is automatically prolonged under silent procedure.
 The cooperation with ICCN is based on a series of ad hoc service contracts for small projects of \pm 4-10,000 Euro.
 These contracts are standard and include parties, respective responsibilities and tasks, budget, timeline, and reporting obligations and are set up based on demand and mutual interests.
 The same applies for cooperation with universities in RDC, such as UNILU, UOB, UNIKIN and others, often in cooperation with ICCN.
 Due to the enormous surface of the country, the centralised bureaucracy of ICCN, it was until now estimated to be the most optimal way of working in DRC.

-Moreover, the initiated cooperation with VVOB in DRC in 2013 has now resulted into a full-fletched awareness project at the level of pilot vocational agronomy schools and will be implemented in 2015 under SO3 (awareness), as one of the selected projects in last call in 2014.
+Moreover, the initiated cooperation with VVOB in DRC in 2013 has now resulted into a full-fletched awareness project at the level of pilot vocational agronomy schools and is being implemented in 2015-2017 under SO3 (awareness), as one of the selected projects.